InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

 3. grab the generated file, and upload it to https://license.unity3d.com/manual
 4. get the signed licence and copy the text content to your clipboard
 5. go to your repo settings, security, secrets and variables, actions and setup a new repository secret with the name 'UNITY_LICENSE' and the content from your clipboard
+6. go to the repo settings, actions, general, in the bottom, enable workflow permission, read and write, save
-6. run the main action
+7. run the main action
-7. enable actions and automatic page deployment from a branch gh-pages
+8. enable actions and automatic page deployment from a branch gh-pages
-8. edit webgl template with your logo or image
+9. edit webgl template with your logo or image

 # Activity 2
 This class is totally up to you.
 Here goes what you should do in class and finish at home.
 The idea is for you to feel a whole process on how to create merge and pull requests to a public repo.